 0.83 |

 UPSC releases the eligibility criteria in the official notification.
-Following are the broad parameters that a candidate must meet in order to be eligible for UPSC Prelims.
+The following are the broad parameters that a candidate must meet in order to be eligible for UPSC Prelims.

 Following is the UPSC Prelims Eligibility Criteria according to the official UPSC notification.
 A candidate must meet these broad parameters in order to be eligible for UPSC Prelims.